 Wings and spoilers aren’t meant for every vehicle.
 For that reason, it’s important that we first take a moment to look at the disadvantages of these aftermarket parts.
 It can be difficult to find a spoiler or wing that matches the aesthetic of your car.
 Certain paint colors are tough to match, especially if it’s an older model.
 While you might think that this accessory will upgrade the style, it can quickly turn it into an eyesore if it’s not done correctly.

-Additionally, the spoiler or wing is made from lightweight materials.
-Whether ABS plastic is used or fiberglass makes up the construction, it’s simple to harm this part.
+Additionally, spoilers and wings are made from lightweight materials.
+Regardless of whether they are made of ABS plastic or fiberglass, it’s easy to damage these parts.
 They can also be difficult to install.
 If you don’t have the expertise or tools to get the job done, it’s always best to pay for a professional to handle the installation.

 With that in mind, you can determine which one fits your needs the best once you acknowledge that these downsides aren’t something for you to worry about.
 With either option, the aerodynamics of your vehicle isn’t going to be dramatically improved unless you are regularly traveling at high speeds.

 That’s why these accessories are best used for race cars.
-On the other hand, your standard commuter isn’t going to get a dramatic boost, so the only real reason to use it is to give your vehicle a sportier look.
+A standard commuter isn’t going to get a dramatic boost, so the only real reason to use it is to give your vehicle a sportier look.
 Because it’s mainly done for aesthetic purposes, you want to choose the one that looks best with your vehicle.

 Both the car spoiler and wing are going to have relative costs.
 On average, you can expect to spend anywhere from $25 to $250 for the spoiler or wing.
 Of course, if you are looking for something more performance-focused, the price could go up much higher.
 The overall price depends on your car type, the paint color and the materials you choose.